thearn/webcam-pulse-detector/README.md

 virtualenv, which must be activated before use (see the Quickstart section below).
 OpenMDAO requires python 2.6+, numpy, scipy, and matplotlib
 (see http://openmdao.org/docs/getting-started/requirements.html)

-**Running Windows, completely new to Python, but still would like to hack on the source code?
+**Running Windows, completely new to Python, but still would like to hack on the `master` branch source code?
 Full instructions for getting started with all requirements needed to run this code are available [here](win_pythonxy.md)**

 Quickstart: